slapec/yaat/README.md

     `pages.list` object contains pages as an array.
 In it the `key` is used as page offset (passed to `$scope.loadPage()`) and `value` is rendered on the UI.
-    `pages.current` is the index of the current page in the `pages.list` array.
+    `pages.current` is the key of the current page in the `pages.list` array.
 It is rendered non-clickable.

 -   `offset`